For-Sale-In-Tartu/for-sale/README.md

 ![Ecopan](https://github.com/For-Sale-In-Tartu/for-sale/blob/main/for-sale-item-photos/Ecopan-3.jpeg?raw=true)

 #### Everything is in excellent condition unless mentioned.
 Not greasy, dirty, chipped, scratched or stained.
-These items were taken good care of and are ready to be added to your kitchen collection today!
+These 58 total items (if I can count correctly) were taken good care of and are ready to be added to your kitchen collection today!
+Only about €1 per item....woowwwwwww!!!!

 Click below for additional photos and to see other totally awesome and cool items for sale cheap! https://github.com/For-Sale-In-Tartu/for-sale/